 A donut lift is a modified version of a breast lift that’s purported to provide equivalent results with less extensive surgery and minimal scarring.
-Although the surgery has a reputation for leaving smaller scars—even to the point that it’s sometimes called a “scarless” breast lift—not every woman is a candidate.
+Although the surgery has a reputation for leaving smaller scars—even to the point that it’s sometimes called a “scarless” breast lift procedure—not every woman is a candidate.
 Could a donut lift work for you?

-A traditional breast lift that uses the short scar technique uses two incisions: one around the areola, and the second running from the areola down to the breast crease.
+A traditional breast lift that uses the short-scar technique uses two incisions: one around the areola, and the second running from the areola down to the breast crease.
 Through these incisions, the breast tissue is reshaped and the skin pulled tight for added support that gives an uplifted, perky final profile.

 Because the “mini” breast lift can mean “mini” results, the donut lift isn’t for everyone.
-Typically, women who will see the best outcome from this modified lift will have small to medium-sized breasts with only mild sagging.
+Typically, women who will see the best outcome from this modified breast surgery will have small to medium-sized breasts with only mild sagging.
 Women with larger breasts or severe ptosis (drooping) aren’t likely to see the improvement they hope for with a donut lift, and would likely be much happier with the look that could be achieved with a traditional breast lift instead.

 Restore A Youthful Breast Position With a “Scarless” Breast Lift

 For well-qualified patients who don’t need a large amount of breast volume reduced and who have good skin elasticity, a donut breast lift can be a great way to achieve a perky, youthful appearance both in and out of clothing.
 To learn more about all your options for breast lift surgery, schedule a consultation with board-certified plastic surgeon Dr. Jeffrey Ditesheim today.
 Start the conversation by calling our Charlotte, NC office or by contacting us online.